cardinalcss/cardinalcss-module-generator/README.md

 1. Clone this repository to your local machine.

     ```sh
-    git clone [git-url]
+    git clone git@github.com:cardinalcss/cardinalcss-module-generator.git
     ```

-2. Execute the included wizard script from the root directory of this project, answer the prompts with the appropriate information.
+2. Execute the included wizard script from the root directory of this project, and answer the prompts with the appropriate information.

     ```sh
     node ./cardinalcss-module-boilerplate/start

-    Your Name:
-    Your Email:
-    Your GitHub Username:
-    Module Name: cardinalcss-

-    Module Description (complete the following sentence):
-    A Cardinal CSS module

-    Module Keywords (add keywords to the following list, separated by commas):
-    cardinal, cardinalcss, css, oocss, postcss,
     ```

 3. Wait for the script to complete, then continue working in the new directory that was created for your new module.

     ```sh
-    Installing npm packages...
-    Done.
-Remove this directory if you wish, and continue working in ../cardinalcss-[MODULE_NAME]/
+    rm -rf ./cardinalcss-module-generator
     cd ./cardinalcss-[MODULE_NAME]
     ```